evtn/splashpaper/README.md

 # splashpaper

-Turn Unsplash to a desktop wallpaper.
+Turn Unsplash into a desktop wallpaper.
 Works on Windows, most Linux DEs and macOS

 # Installation